Costs and Expenses in Amazon’s Business Operations

 The company includes the costs of operatng its AWS (Amazon Web Services) segment in its research and development expenses which it includes as Technology and Content expenses in its annual report (form 10K).
 It is because the company leverages a shared infrastructure that supports both its internal technology needs as external sales to the customers of Amazon web services.

-The fulfillment costs of Amazon include the costs of staffing and operations of its North American and International fulfillment centers, retail stores, customer service centers and payment processing costs.
-The company includes the AWS payment processing and transaction related costs as filfillment costs but the other AWS costs are classified as technology and content expenses.
-The changes in fulfillment costs as a percentage of net costs reflect several things that include changes in payment processing and transaction related costs, level of Amazon's prductivity and accuracy, changes in the volume, size and weight of the units received and fulfilled, the extent of the utilization of Amazon fulfillment services by third parties, as well as the mix of products and services sold by Amazon.
+The fulfillment costs of Amazon include the costs of staffing and operations of its North American and International fulfillment centers, retail stores, customer service centers, and payment processing costs.
+The company includes the AWS payment processing and transaction-related costs as fulfillment costs but the other AWS costs are classified as technology and content expenses.
+The changes in fulfillment costs as a percentage of net costs reflect several things that include changes in payment processing and transaction-related costs, level of Amazon’s productivity and accuracy, changes in the volume, size, and weight of the units received and fulfilled, the extent of the utilization of Amazon fulfillment services by third parties, as well as the mix of products and services sold by Amazon.

-The fulfillment costs of Amazon increased in 2019 compared to the previous year increased due to several factors and mainly due to the growth in variable costs which grew due to higher products and services sales volume, inventory levels and costs incurred due to the expansion of Amazon's fulfillment network and retail stores.
-In the future, Amazon plans to expand its fulfillment network in order to accomodate a larger selection of products, and instock inventory levels.
+The fulfillment costs of Amazon increased in 2019 compared to the previous year increased due to several factors and mainly due to the growth in variable costs which grew due to higher products and services sales volume, inventory levels and costs incurred due to the expansion of Amazon’s fulfillment network and retail stores.
+In the future, Amazon plans to expand its fulfillment network in order to accommodate a larger selection of products and in-stock inventory levels.

 Technology and Content (Research and Development Expenses)